mikeemorales/The_Aquascape/README.md

  The footer contains a link for the instagram account of TheAquascape. "target=_blank" has been used to launch a new window to access the instagram account and has been found succcessful.

+ #### THINGS THAT HAVE NOT BEEN IMPLEMENTED
+• Beginner's guide sub pages: Only the "Aquarium Size" subpage button has a working subpage.
+The rest only have descriptions of what the subpages contain.
+Content will be added later
+• SignUp/SignIn Submit's do not have an active requirement alert when trying to submit.
+#### SOCIAL MEDIA
+• The only social media linked to this website is an instagram page (which is fully functional and running).
+This link is located in the footer.

  ## Deployment

  This site is deployed through Github Pages directly through the master branch.
 As I work on this project at work and from home, I have installed the github desktop application to push commits and to clone repositories whenever I'm at a different location.
 A link has been provided at the top of this document to view the website.